 Healthy Afternoon Snack Recipes

 Need some recipe inspiration?
-Here are two delicious recipes that will help keep your blood sugar balanced, your energy levels stable so you can keep that afternoon fog at bay.
+Here are easy and delicious recipes from FitOn PRO that will help keep your blood sugar balanced and your energy levels stable so you can keep that afternoon fog at bay.

 - 2 tbsp peanut butter